AShynkevich/kotlin-interpolation/README.md

 }
 ```

-IDE doesn't ee any issues and no errors provided.
+IDE doesn't see any issues and no errors provided.

 I try to compile project via maven and get the following:
 ```